greendinosaur/otd-sport-headline-tweet/README.md

 Will generate a headline which is tweeted automatically (depending on the ENVIRONMENT setting in the config file) and also printed to the terminal.

 # Sourcing data
-Check out [scrape_data.py](scrape_data.py) for an example of using Beautiful Soup to scare a website for result data.
-You can customise this or use it as a basis for authoring your own data sourcing script
+Check out [scrape_data.py](scrape_data.py) for an example of using Beautiful Soup to scrape a website for result data.
+You can customise this or use it as a basis for authoring your own data sourcing script.

 # TODO
 * Amend headline to show URL to match report